ValerieIvanova/Taskify/README.md

 Add Tasks from Calendar: By clicking on a date, users can conveniently add new tasks directly from the calendar.

 Coming soon:
-Responsive Design: Taskify is designed to work seamlessly across various devices, ensuring a smooth user experience.
+1. Responsive Design: Taskify is designed to work seamlessly across various devices, ensuring a smooth user experience.
+2. Reminders